GustavoHochgraf/GustavoHochgraf/README.md

 ### Hello!
 My name is Gustavo Hochgraf

-- 🔭 I’m currently working with Data Science
+- 🔭 Working with Data Science
 - 🌱 Learning Unity for Augmented Reality and Data Science algorithms

  <div>